evanrelf/rook/docs/devlog.md

   This seems like a cool improvement over the Bε-tree, but the added complexity is overkill for my project.

+Ultimately I think the B+ tree is fine for now.
+I need to follow the "make it work, make it right, make it fast" philosophy and move on to moving the tree from memory to disk.
+I can come back later and make it fast(er) with the Bε-tree.

 ## 2025-12-22

 _Actually_ I think I was _right_ about needing to overflow for insert!
 I'm